gschmutz/kafka-workshop/12-using-kafka-streams-simple/README.md

 ```

-Create a new package `com.trivadis.kafkaws.kstream.avro`.
+In the `src/main/` source folder, create a new folder `avro`

 Now let's start with the Avro schema.
-Add the following schema definition to the `MyData.avsc` file into the package.
+Add the following schema definition to the `MyData.avsc` file into the `avro` folder

 ```json
 {